 Total costs for these re-interventions are estimated at $2.4 billion.
 If these vulnerable plaques are treated in an early stage, repeat interventions could be prevented.

-Kaminari medical combines Intravascular Ultrasound (IVUS) and Photoacoustic (PA) Imaging, providing better information on both plaque location and composition.
+Kaminari Medical combines Intravascular Ultrasound (IVUS) and Photoacoustic (PA) Imaging, providing more information on both plaque location and composition.

 INTRAVASCULAR PHOTOACOUSTIC (IVPA) IMAGING